 The hospital data presented on Cal Hospital Compare is the result of a partnership among independent organizations dedicated to improving health care quality.
-IBM Watson Health provides data support and analysis.
-IBM Watson Health delivers unbiased information, analytic tools, benchmarks, and services to hospitals, government agencies, employers, health plans, clinicians, and pharmaceutical and medical device companies.
+American Institutes for Research (AIR) provides data support and analysis.
+AIR delivers unbiased information, analytic tools, benchmarks, and services to hospitals, government agencies, employers, health plans, clinicians, and pharmaceutical and medical device companies.

 Mother & Baby

-- Breastfeeding Rate: California Department of Public Health
+- Breastfeeding Rate (CDPH): California Department of Public Health

-- Cesarean Birth Rate: CMQCC; 2018 rates based on Patient Discharge Data submitted by each hospital to the CMQCC Maternal Data Center* and linked to Birth Certificate Data from the California Department of Public Health-Vital Records.
-Performance categories developed by Cal Hospital Compare).
+- Cesarean Birth Rate (NTSV): CMQCC; rates based on Patient Discharge Data submitted by each hospital to the CMQCC Maternal Data Center and linked to Birth Certificate Data from the California Department of Public Health-Vital Records*.
+Performance categories developed by Cal Hospital Compare.
 Measure specifications: Joint Commission PC-02 (See Manual)

-- Episiotomy Rate: CMQCC; based on Patient Discharge Data submitted by each hospital to the CMQCC Maternal Data Center*; Performance categories developed by Cal Hospital Compare.
-Measure specifications: National Quality Forum 0470 (See Measure Definition)
+- Episiotomy Rate: CMQCC; based on Patient Discharge Data submitted by each hospital to the CMQCC Maternal Data Center; Performance categories developed by Cal Hospital Compare.
+Measure specifications: National Quality Forum 0470 (NQF)

 - VBAC Rate: CMQCC based on Patient Discharge Data submitted by each hospital to the CMQCC Maternal Data Center.* Performance categories developed by Cal Hospital Compare.
-Measure specifications: Agency for Healthcare Research and Quality Inpatient Quality Indicator (IQI) 34.
-(See Measure Definition)
+Measure specifications: Agency for Healthcare Research and Quality Inpatient Quality Indicator AHRQ IQI 22 (See Measure Description)

 Hip & Knee